Discover what you are naturally good at

 3. Creative and critical thinking

-Involves thinking outside the box, finding new solutions, giving unique perspectives, establishing new ideas, creating innovative products, and accurately assessing data/information.
+Involves thinking outside the box, finding new solutions, giving unique perspectives, establishing new ideas, creating innovative products, and accurately assessing information or data.

 4. Emotional intelligence (empathy and self-awareness)